kokis1/simple_lang/README.md

 - there are some simple changes though:
     - arguments passed into functions will follow reverse-Polish notation style, e.g.: instead of add_two_numbers(a, b); we will use a b addd_two_numbers;
     - reassigning a variable will not use the = sign, it will instead use a colon, e.g.: instead of x = x * 4; we will use x: x 4 *;
+- at the moment the standard library will be able to print to the console, however the idea is to be able to expand this in the future to make this into a more useful language